xdy/twodsix-foundryvtt/docs/docs.md

 To get the system closer to Barbaric! change the following in the system settings after switching to 'Other' in the dropdown near the top of the system settings:

 * See Cepheus Atom, above for most needed changes
-* Races and Traits can be handled like Mutations in Cepheus Atom.
 * Set "What effect (if above 0) is required for a throw to be considered a critical success/failure (i.e. be colored green/red)." to 4.
 (Actually only relevant for Spellcasting).
+* Turn off "Show Contamination below Lifeblood"
+* Races and Traits can be handled like Mutations in Cepheus Atom.

 No compendiums for Barbaric! yet exist, though the ones from Cepheus Atom are somewhat useful, as examples if nothing else.